eagogroupautomations/EAGO-BOARD-RED-V1.0/README.md

 The Eago Developer Boards and Kits aim to provide an easy path for IoT newbies and hobbyists to get started with easy tests for hardware development , firmware development , training and data publishing and subscription using GPRS and wifi chip on board.

    ### Getting Started ###
-The Eris Developer Board and Kit can be programmed using [Arduino IDE](https://www.arduino.cc/en/software) ,[PlatformIO](https://platformio.org/) or [SMT32Cube](https://www.st.com/en/development-tools/stm32cubeide.html).
+The Eago Developer Board and Kit can be programmed using [Arduino IDE](https://www.arduino.cc/en/software) ,[PlatformIO](https://platformio.org/) or [SMT32Cube](https://www.st.com/en/development-tools/stm32cubeide.html).
 Select a preferred development environment and configure your setup as detailed below.

    ### Arduino IDE ###